pierky/arouteserver/docs/FUTUREWORK.rst

 ----------

 - New feature: custom informative BGP communities
-- Live tests: provide a skeleton to ease building of new live test scenarios.
 - Add options for bgpq3 (sources)
 - Doc: contributing section
 - Templates: textual representation of configurations